Steven-N-Hart/CGSL-scripts/DifferenceAssessment/README.md

 ##      -B      BAM file from GGPS pipeline
 ##
 ##   Optional:
-##      -s      Sample name from clcVCF [if set, will only compare that sample]
+##      -s      Sample name from clcVCF (choose this sample from multisample VCF)
-##      -S      Sample name from ggpsVCF [if set, will only compare that sample]
+##      -S      Sample name from ggpsVCF (choose this sample from multisample VCF)
 ##      -l      enable logging
 ##      -c      config file [defaults to the place where the script was run]
 ##      -T      BED file of the regions to restrict the analysis to